axell-brendow/Treino-iOS/CalculatorWithParser/README.md

 ## Requirements

-- GNUstep environment to make and compile the Objective-C file.
+- GNUstep environment to make and compile the Objective-C files.

 ## How to use ?